Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 • by origin: primary (alcoholic, toxic, etc.) and secondary (biliary, etc.);

-• according to clinical manifestations: pain (recurrent and permanent), pseudotumorous (cholestatic, with portal hypertension, with partial duodenal obstruction), latent (unexpressed clinic) and combined (several clinical symptoms are expressed);
+• according to clinical manifestations: painful (recurrent and constant), pseudotumorous (cholestatic, with portal hypertension, with partial duodenal obstruction), latent (clinical unexpressed) and combined (several clinical symptoms are expressed);

 • according to the morphological picture(calcifying, obstructive, inflammatory (infiltrative-fibrous), indurative (fibro-sclerotic);

-• according to the functional picture(hyperenzymatic, hypoenzymatic), according to the nature of functional disorders, hypersecretory, hyposecretory, obstructive, ductular (secretory insufficiency is also divided according to severity into mild, moderate and severe), hyperinsulinism, hypoinsulinism (pancreatic diabetes mellitus);
+• according to the functional picture(hyperenzyme, hypoenzyme), according to the nature of the functional disorders they can distinguish hypersecretory, hyposecretory, obstructive, ductular (secretory insufficiency is also divided according to the degree of severity into mild, moderate and severe), hyperinsulinism, hypoinsulinism (pancreatic diabetes mellitus);

 Chronic pancreatitis is distinguished by the severity of the course and structural disorders (severe, moderate and mild).
-During the course of the disease, stages of exacerbation, remission and unstable remission are distinguished.
+During the course of the disease, there are stages of exacerbation, remission and unstable remission.

 Symptoms of chronic pancreatitis

-The main complaint during exacerbation of chronic pancreatitis is most often pain in the upper part of the abdomen, in the left hypochondrium, which can become girdle.
-The pain is either pronounced constant or paroxysmal in nature.
-The pain may radiate to the projection area of the heart.
-Pain may be accompanied by dyspepsia (nausea, vomiting, heartburn, bloating, flatulence).
-Vomiting during exacerbation of chronic pancreatitis can be frequent, debilitating, not bringing relief.
+The main complaint during exacerbation of chronic pancreatitis is most often pain in the upper abdomen, in the left hypochondrium, which can become girdling.
+The pain is either severely constant or paroxysmal in nature.
+Pain may radiate to the area of the projection of the heart.
+The pain syndrome may be accompanied by dyspepsia (nausea, vomiting, heartburn, bloating, flatulence).
+Vomiting during exacerbation of chronic pancreatitis can be frequent, debilitating, and not bringing relief.
 The stool may be unstable, diarrhea may alternate with constipation.
-Reduced appetite and indigestion contribute to weight loss.
+Decreased appetite and indigestion contribute to weight loss.

-With the development of the disease, the frequency of exacerbations, as a rule, increases.
+As the disease progresses, the frequency of exacerbations usually increases.
 Chronic inflammation of the pancreas can lead to damage to both the gland itself and adjacent tissues.
-However, it may take years before clinical manifestations of the disease (symptoms) appear.
+However, it may take years for clinical manifestations of the disease (symptoms) to appear.

-During an external examination in patients with chronic pancreatitis, yellowness of the sclera and skin is often noted.
+During an external examination, patients with chronic pancreatitis often notice yellowness of the sclera and skin.
 The shade of jaundice is brownish (obstructive jaundice).
-Paleness of the skin in combination with dry skin.
-On the chest and abdomen, there may be red spots ("red drops") that do not disappear after pressure.
+Pallor of the skin combined with dry skin.
+There may be red spots (“red drops”) on the chest and abdomen that do not disappear after pressure.

-On palpation, the abdomen is moderately swollen in the epigastrium, in the projection of the pancreas, atrophy of the subcutaneous fatty tissue may be noted.
+On palpation, the abdomen is moderately swollen in the epigastrium; in the area of the projection of the pancreas, atrophy of the subcutaneous fatty tissue may be noted.
 On palpation of the abdomen - pain in the upper half, around the navel, in the left hypochondrium, in the costovertebral angle.
 Sometimes chronic pancreatitis is accompanied by moderate hepato- and splenomegaly.

 Complications

-Early complications are: obstructive jaundice due to impaired bile outflow, portal hypertension, internal bleeding due to ulceration or perforation of the hollow organs of the gastrointestinal tract, infections and infectious complications (abscess, parapancreatitis, retroperitoneal cellulitis, inflammation of the biliary tract).
+Early complications are: obstructive jaundice due to impaired bile outflow, portal hypertension, internal bleeding due to ulceration or perforation of the hollow organs of the gastrointestinal tract, infections and infectious complications (abscess, parapancreatitis, phlegmon of the retroperitoneal tissue, inflammation of the bile ducts).

-Complications of a systemic nature: multiorgan pathologies, functional insufficiency of organs and systems (renal, pulmonary, hepatic), encephalopathy, DIC.
-With the development of the disease, bleeding of the esophagus, weight loss, diabetes mellitus, malignant neoplasms of the pancreas may occur.
+Complications of a systemic nature: multiorgan pathologies, functional failure of organs and systems (renal, pulmonary, hepatic), encephalopathy, DIC syndrome.
+As the disease progresses, bleeding of the esophagus, weight loss, diabetes mellitus, and malignant neoplasms of the pancreas may occur.

 Diagnostics

-To clarify the diagnosis, the gastroenterologist prescribes laboratory tests of blood, feces, methods of functional diagnostics.
+To clarify the diagnosis, the gastroenterologist prescribes laboratory tests of blood, stool, and functional diagnostic methods.

-A general blood test during an exacerbation, as a rule, shows a picture of nonspecific inflammation.
+A general blood test during an exacerbation usually shows a picture of nonspecific inflammation.
 For differential diagnosis, samples are taken for the activity of pancreatic enzymes in the blood (amylase, lipase).
 Radioimmunoassay reveals an increase in the activity of elastase and trypsin.
-The coprogram reveals an excess of fat, which suggests pancreatic enzyme deficiency.
+The coprogram reveals excess fat, which suggests pancreatic enzyme deficiency.

-The size and structure of the pancreatic parenchyma (and surrounding tissues) can be examined using abdominal ultrasound, CT or MRI of the pancreas.
-The combination of the ultrasound method with endoscopy - endoscopic ultrasonography (EUS) allows you to examine in detail the tissue of the gland and the walls of the gastrointestinal tract from the inside.
+The size and structure of the pancreatic parenchyma (and surrounding tissues) can be examined using abdominal ultrasound, CT scan, or MRI of the pancreas.
+The combination of ultrasound and endoscopy - endoscopic ultrasonography (EUS) - allows you to examine in detail the tissue of the gland and the walls of the gastrointestinal tract from the inside.

 Treatment of chronic pancreatitis

-Treatment is carried out conservatively or surgically, depending on the severity of the course of the disease, as well as the presence or development of complications.
+Treatment is carried out conservatively or surgically, depending on the severity of the disease, as well as the presence or development of complications.

 Conservative therapy

 • Diet therapy.
-Patients with chronic pancreatitis during a period of severe exacerbation are advised to refrain from enteral nutrition; when stubbing, diet No. 5B is prescribed.
-In chronic pancreatitis, alcohol consumption is strictly prohibited, spicy, fatty, sour foods, pickles are removed from the diet.
-With pancreatitis complicated by diabetes mellitus, control of sugar-containing products.
+Patients with chronic pancreatitis during periods of severe exacerbation are recommended to refrain from enteral nutrition; when constipation occurs, diet No. 5B is prescribed.
+In case of chronic pancreatitis, drinking alcohol is strictly prohibited; spicy, fatty, sour foods, and pickles are removed from the diet.
+For pancreatitis complicated by diabetes mellitus, control sugar-containing products.

-• Exacerbation of chronic pancreatitis is treated in the same way as acute pancreatitis (symptomatic therapy, pain relief, detoxification, inflammation removal, restoration of digestive function).
+• Exacerbation of chronic pancreatitis is treated in the same way as acute pancreatitis (symptomatic therapy, pain relief, detoxification, relieving inflammation, restoring digestive function).

-• For pancreatitis of alcoholic origin, the refusal to use alcohol-containing products is a key factor in treatment, in mild cases leading to symptomatic relief.
+• For pancreatitis of alcoholic origin, avoidance of alcohol-containing products is a key treatment factor, which in mild cases leads to symptomatic relief.

-To prevent exacerbations of chronic pancreatitis, you must follow all the doctor's recommendations on diet and lifestyle, regularly (at least 2 times a year) undergo an examination.
-Spa treatment plays an important role in prolonging remission and improving the quality of life of patients with chronic pancreatitis.
+To prevent exacerbations of chronic pancreatitis, it is necessary to follow all the doctor’s recommendations on diet and lifestyle, and undergo regular examinations (at least 2 times a year).
+Sanatorium-resort treatment plays an important role in prolonging remission and improving the quality of life of patients with chronic pancreatitis.

 Forecast

-When following the recommendations for the prevention of exacerbations, chronic pancreatitis is mild and has a favorable prognosis for survival.
-In violation of the diet, alcohol intake, smoking and inadequate treatment, dystrophic processes in the gland tissue progress and severe complications develop, many of which require surgical intervention and can be fatal.
+When following recommendations for the prevention of exacerbations, chronic pancreatitis is mild and has a favorable survival prognosis.
+If the diet is violated, alcohol intake, smoking and inadequate treatment, degenerative processes in the gland tissue progress and severe complications develop, many of which require surgical intervention and can be fatal.

 CATEGORIES